 This course introduces students to the steps involved in designing and/or evaluating a research paper.
 Topics include translating a curiosity into a researchable question and testable hypotheses, the logic of different modes of inquiry, choosing appropriate study designs and samples, measuring phenomena of interest, and interpreting results, as well as principles of research ethics.

 This course discusses the major health behaviors and demographic factors that lead to death, disease & disability throughout the lifespan.
 It describes policies and programs that address those underlying causes of ill health and provides a framework for developing strategies for promoting health and wellness.
-Prerequisites: Graduate standing or permission of instructor.
+Prerequisites: Graduate standing OR senior PH major with GPA>3.0.

 Hpm 525 Social and Behavioral Aspects of Public Health (3)